 Good riddance to bad rubbish…

 And who saved him from being killed or lapidated (stoning one to death)?
-For someone who wiped out 400,000 people like a fascists, the media portrayed him as a buffoon and a cannibal!
+For someone who allegedly wiped out 400,000 people like a fascist, the media portrayed him as a buffoon and a cannibal!

 Additional news came about how Soviet Union was the sole member in the UN security council to reject a motion to declare Uganda of committing human rights violation.
-And alongside, US and Britain even went ahead and denounced Amin and closed their embassies.
+And alongside, news also appeared that the US and Britain went ahead and denounced Amin, and closed their embassies.

 Suffer for doing what?
-For resenting against Amin of course!
+For resenting Amin of course, went the narrative!

 How many countries can claim to have a leadership which is supported by the majority of its people, anyway?
-Worse, why should Amin had a place if not ably supported by some external forces.
+Worse, why should Amin have a place in history, if not ably supported by some external forces (since he was a dictator, apparently without domestic support).
 The blame went to the Reds, without any substantiation, except the UN vote which to me, sounds ridiculous, since any sanction is not good for the people of the country.
 Since the rulers don’t care, sanctions or no sanctions.

 Here are some pointers (click here for an article by Steven Niven):